 Paul Chatterton – Program Director

-As a Level 2 Sea Kayak Guide (SKABC) with a Mountaineering Guide License, a BA in Social Psychology, and an MA in Adventure and Experiential Education, Julia is another well-qualified addition to team.
-Also from Germany, Julia grew up an avid swimmer and competed in volleyball for 13 years.
+As a Level 3 Sea Kayak Guide (SKABC) with a Mountaineering Guide Licence, a BA in Social Psychology, and an MA in Adventure and Experiential Education, Julia is another well-qualified addition to Strathcona team.
+Julia grew up an avid swimmer and competed in volleyball for 13 years.

 Always keen to learn something new, she enjoys the challenges that each year brings.
 With the setting, the people and the work, life sometimes feels a little too good to be true… but she doesn’t question it too much.
 While she is always keen to explore new areas, she has a soft spot for her balcony, and loves spending time on the Burman River.